defano/jmonet/README.md

 }

 dependencies {
-    compile 'com.defano.jmonet:jmonet:0.3.3'
+    compile 'com.defano.jmonet:jmonet:0.4.0'
 }
 ```

 #### 2. Create a canvas

 JMonet integrates easily into Java Swing and JavaFX applications.
-Simply create a canvas node or panel and add it to a window in your application:
+Create a canvas node or panel and add it to a window in your application:

 In Swing applications: